Phone-GWP-group

 Don't make basic mistakes with your artwork

 At the lower end of the scale, typos, poor colour choices, or low-quality graphics can look unprofessional and harm sales.
-At worst, poorly worded terms and conditions or offers can result in your losing money or facing angry consumers (particularly if they have bought your products based on promises your packaging makes but that you cannot keep).
+At worst, poorly worded terms and conditions or offers can result in you losing money or facing angry consumers (particularly if they have bought your products based on promises your packaging makes but that you cannot keep).

 Summary